amelchio/logbook_cache/README.md

 Caveats:
 - the cache takes some time (maybe several minutes) to warm up after each restart
 - watch the memory usage if you have a huge log
+- requested time ranges will be extended to align with a quarter of an hour

 ## Installation